ma-silva/direct-follower-relation-flink/README.md

 # direct-follower-relation-flink

-A simple implementation of direct follower relation using Apache Flink steraming.
+A simple implementation of direct follower relation using Apache Flink streaming.